Basic Sexuality Info

 Masturbation is one of the best safer sex techniques: a way of pleasuring yourself that carries with it no risks of HIV, Sexually Transmitted Infections, or pregnancy.
 Sex therapists believe that if you are able to have a healthy sexual relationship with your own body, chances are that you will enjoy sex with another person more.

 2. Is masturbation harmful?

 Masturbation is an enjoyable and perfectly harmless activity.
-Both men as well as women masturbate.
+People of all genders masturbate.
 It does not matter how often you do it as long as it does not interfere with the other things you have to do or does not involve anyone else without their consent.
 Masturbation will not affect your sex life negatively.
 It is a legitimate sexual activity in its own right and does not cause weakness, stunted growth, pimples, or any psychological problem.

 3. Does masturbation cause loss of semen, does it affect my ability to have children?

 Semen contains sperm, seminal fluid and prostaglandins.
-The testes produce sperm regularly, and so masturbation does not affect the sperm production.
-Masturbation is an enjoyable and harmless activity and does not cause loss of semen.
-Therefore it does not affect the ability to have children.
+While masturbation often may lead to ejaculation of semen, the body replenishes semen regularly.
+Masturbation does not affect sperm production or quality.
+Therefore, it does not affect the ability to have children.

 4. Is it true that men want more sex than women?

 All people, regardless of their gender can have sexual desires and have the right to express themselves sexually.
 In some societies, it is believed that men’s desire should be considered before women’s and that only men should experience sexual pleasure.
 However, this is not true.

 5. What are cunnilingus, fellatio and dry sex?